tensorflow/tensorflow/tensorflow/python/autograph/g3doc/reference/error_handling.md

 ### TensorFlow execution errors

-TensorFlow's execution errors are displayed normally, but the portions of the error message which correspond to user code contain references to the original code.
+TensorFlow execution errors are displayed normally, but the portions of the error message which correspond to user code contain references to the original code.